 FlexEpox works in a wide temperature range, from 40 to 125°F, and can be applied to damp surfaces.
 It can even cure underwater.
 Pair with TotalBoat fillers to suit your application.

 Available in an 8 oz. kit and a 32 oz. kit.
-BONUS: Each kit includes 2 16 oz. mixing pots, 2 stir sticks, and a pair of latex gloves.
+BONUS: Each kit includes 2 16 oz. mixing pots, and 2 stir sticks.

 The item was added to your wishlist.